nkratzke/sdvn-impact-database/README.md

 docker run -d -p 3306:3306 sdvn
 ```

 Feel free to access this readonly database with MySQLWorkbench to double check the underlying data.
+Connection parameters to this database are:

 - __DB:__ experiment
 - __Host:__